How Many Calories in an Egg?

 Eggs are full of several nutrients that promote a healthy heart such as betaine and choline.

-A study of nearly a half of a million people in China suggests that eating one egg a day may actually reduce your risk of heart disease and stroke.
+A study of nearly half a million people in China suggests that eating one egg a day may actually reduce your risk of heart disease and stroke.

 The caveat here is that in addition to eating at least one egg per day, you need to practice a healthy lifestyle.
 That means you need to exercise and you need to make better food choices.